hyperledger-cacti/cacti/BUILD.md

 `apt` is available on Debian and its downstream distros.
 Windows and Mac installation instructions are provided below.
 Alternatively, you can use `choco` on Windows and `brew` on MacOS (although they aren't as maintained as `apt`).

+This is the place to start if you want to give Cactus a spin on your local machine or if you are planning on contributing.

+This is not a guide for `using` Cactus for your projects that have business logic but rather a guide for people who want to make changes to the code of Cactus.
+If you are just planning on using Cactus as an npm dependency for your project, then you might not need this guide at all.

 #### Installing Git
 Git is a tool for version control that you will need to build and maintain Hyperledger Cactus from source.
 To install Git on a Debian-based Linux system, you should run the following command.